 The standard run-flat tyres have a slightly firm edge, but with BMW's optional Adaptive M Sport suspension, the ride is impressively composed.
 It’s engaging on a twisty road and comfortable on long trips, so it’s very hard to find fault with the driving experience.
-Delving into BMW’s M Performance accessories range allows you to ramp up your 2 Series’ dynamic ability, with options like more powerful brakes and a limited-slip differential.
+Delving into BMW’s M Performance accessories range allows you to ramp up your 2 Series’ dynamic ability, with options such as more powerful brakes and a limited-slip differential.

 In this review

 - 1VerdictA compact rear-wheel drive coupe from BMW has obvious appeal.
-Does the BMW 2 Series live up to it?
+Does the BMW 2 Series Coupe live up to it?

-- 2Engines, performance and drive - currently readingA well-honed rear drive chassis and powerful engines make the 2 Series fun to drive
+- 2Engines, performance and drive - currently readingA well-honed rear drive chassis and powerful engines make the BMW 2 Series fun to drive